-8. Expected Project Outputs and Results
+7. Expected Project Outputs and Results

-The Tower Hamlets Community Grants Programme expects funded projects to deliver a range of outputs and results.
-The table below sets out the average expected outputs and results for a grant of £20,000.
+The Enfield ESF Community Employment Grant expects funded projects to deliver a range of outputs and results.
+The table below has been modelled to reflect the average expected outputs and results for a grant of £20,000.

 Please note that you may apply to deliver more or fewer outputs and results than those listed below.
-However, if numbers are different you should provide a full explanation of the reasons why in your application, otherwise you may be marked down.
+However, if numbers are different you must provide a full explanation of the reasons why in your application, otherwise you may be marked down.

-Key Facts - Round 2
+Key Facts - Round 1

-- A maximum of twenty (20) projects will be funded to deliver the programme - The minimum funding available per project is £20,000 - Project Delivery will be for 9 months February 2019 to October 2019 - Maximum of three (3) months project closure October to December 2019
+- A maximum of nine projects will be funded to deliver the programme - The maximum funding available per project is £20,000 - Project Delivery will be for 12 months February 2019 to February 2020 - Maximum of three months project closure March 2020 to April 2020

-Outputs for payment £20,000 Number of long-term unemployed participants enrolled onto the project 4 Number of economically inactive participants enrolled onto the project 12 Minimum total number of participants enrolled 16 Number of participants receiving 6+ hours of support (IAG, job-search, mentoring, training, 1-2-1) 16 Number of participants supported towards achieving a Level 2 (or below) qualification 10 Results Number of participants progressing into further education or training within 4 weeks of leaving the project 6 Number of long-term unemployed participants in employment within 4 weeks of leaving the project 1 Number of economically inactive participants in employment/job search within 4 weeks of leaving the project 5 Number of participants in sustained employment for 26 weeks (6M) 1 1
+Outputs Number Number of long-term unemployed participants enrolled onto the project 4 Number of economically inactive participants enrolled onto the project 12 Minimum total number of participants enrolled 16 Number of participants receiving 6+ hours of support (IAG, job-search, mentoring, training, 1-2-1) 16 Number of participants supported towards achieving a Level 2 (or below ) qualification 10 Results Number Number of participants progressing into further education or training 6 Number of long-term unemployed participants into employment 1 Number of economically inactive participants into job search/employment 5 Number of participants in sustained employment for 26 out of 32 weeks.
+1 Maximum funding available 20,000

-Including basic skills qualifications in literacy (English), numeracy (Maths) or English as a second language (where English is not the participants 'mother tongue') at entry level or above
+\ Including basic skills qualifications in literacy (English), numeracy (Maths) or English as a second language (where English is not the participants 'mother tongue') at entry level or above

-Persons who have received ESF support and who are newly engaged in education (lifelong learning, formal education) or training activities (off-the-job/in-the-job training, vocational training, etc.) immediately upon leaving
+\\ Persons who have received ESF support and who are newly engaged in education (lifelong learning, formal education) or training activities (off-the-job/in-the-job training, vocational training, etc.) immediately upon leaving